-The mission of the Quality, Safety & Oversight Group, formerly known as the Survey & Certification (S&C) program is to assure basic levels of quality and safety for all patients, residents and clients receiving care from Medicare and Medicaid certified institutional providers.
-This page provides information regarding the S&C mission and priority of the program as well as downloadable documents relevant to the specific programs.
+The mission of the Quality, Safety & Oversight Group is to assure basic levels of quality and safety for all patients, residents and clients receiving care from Medicare and Medicaid certified institutional providers.
+This page provides information regarding the Survey & Certification mission and priority of the program as well as downloadable documents relevant to the specific programs.

 Survey and certification is the system that provides onsite, objective and outcome-based verification by knowledgeable and trained individuals to assure that basic standards of quality are being met by healthcare providers across the nation or, if not met, that appropriate remedies are promptly applied and implemented effectively.
 More than 200,000 providers, suppliers and laboratories are subject to survey & certification.
 Approximately 85,000 onsite, unannounced recertification surveys are conducted each year, and more than 85,000 onsite complaint investigations.
 The system covers the following:

 - Ambulatory Surgical Centers (ASCs)

 - Clinical Laboratories

 - Community Mental Health Centers (CMHCs)

 - Dialysis (ESRD) Facilities

 - Hospitals- Acute, Critical Access Hospitals (CAHs), Rehabilitation, Long-term Care, Psychiatric

 - Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID)

 - Psychiatric Residential Treatment Facilities